Detectives arrest 18-year-old accused in December stabbing on Jade Avenue

 Emergency room personnel told authorities the wounded man's injuries were critical and required immediate surgery.

-Detectives eventually caught up with Delcid-Solis, arresting him and charging him with second-degree murder.
+Detectives eventually caught up with Delcid-Solis, arresting him and charging him with attempted murder.

 More News